-April 5, 2014, Presidential and Provincial Elections
+2014 Presidential and Provincial Elections25

-U.S. officials and many Afghans have been concerned that the 2009 presidential election fraud would recur in the 2014 presidential elections, which occur as international forces are drawing down.
+U.S. officials and many Afghans were concerned that the 2009 presidential election fraud would recur in the 2014 presidential elections, which occurred as international forces have been drawing down.
 The international community asserted that another fraud-filled election would cloud Afghanistan's ability to govern beyond 2014.
-The international community generally avoided holding the election to a standard of "free and fair."
-Deputy Secretary of State William Burns said in Kabul on May 11, 2013, that the election should be "transparent, credible, and inclusive."
-The April 5, 2014 first round appeared largely free of widespread fraud but the June 14, 2014 runoff has been clouded by allegations by one of the candidates of major, systematic fraud.
+The international community generally avoided holding the election to a standard of "free and fair:" Deputy Secretary of State William Burns said in Kabul on May 11, 2013, that the election should be "transparent, credible, and inclusive."
+The April 5, 2014, first round appeared largely free of widespread fraud, but the June 14, 2014, runoff has been clouded by allegations by one of the candidates of major, systematic fraud.

-USAID is spending about \$200 million to support the 2014 election process in Afghanistan, including \$95 million to support Afghan institutions directly and promote voter education and election observer groups; \$80 million in the form of a donation to U.N.
+USAID has spent about \$200 million to support the 2014 election process in Afghanistan, including \$95 million to support Afghan institutions directly and promote voter education and election observer groups; \$80 million in the form of a donation to U.N.
 Development Program election support efforts (see below); and about \$15 million to support civil society groups.

-Timing of the Elections
+Timing of the Elections: April 5, 2014